 Business Evidence

-Examples of Horizontal vs. Vertical Integration *
+Strengths, weaknesses and examples of Horizontal vs. Vertical Integration *

 Business Application

-Measures of Horizontal vs. Vertical Integration *
+Implementation, success factors and measures of Horizontal vs. Vertical Integration *

 Professional Tools

-Horizontal vs. Vertical Integration Videos *
+Horizontal vs. Vertical Integration videos and downloads *

 Further Reading

-Horizontal vs. Vertical Integration Web Resources *
+Horizontal vs. Vertical Integration web and print resources *

-Horizontal vs. Vertical Integration References (4 of up to 20) *
+Horizontal vs. Vertical Integration references (4 of up to 20) *

 • Baker, J.B.
 (2010) Market Concentration in the Antitrust Analysis of Horizontal Mergers.
 In K.N.
 Hylton (Ed.), Antitrust Law and Economics, Edward Elgar Publishing, Northhampton, MA.